-The Queensland school system starts at Prep (4 to 5 years of age) and goes to Year 12 (average age 17 years old).
+The Queensland school system begins in Prep for children who are 4 to 5 years old and ends in Year 12 when students are 17 to 18 years old.

-Students complete 7 years of primary school (Prep to Year 6) and 6 years of high school (Years 7–12).
+Students complete 7 years of primary school (Prep to Year 6) and 6 years of high school (Years 7 to 12).

-At the end of a successful Year 12, Queensland students have many options to continue with their study, including Technical And Further Education (TAFE) courses, a private college or one of our world renown universities.
+When students finish Year 12, they have many options to continue with their study.
+They could do Technical and Further Education (TAFE) courses, or go to a private college or university.
+Queensland has many world-famous universities.

-Queensland traditionally had a Year 12 Overall Position (OP) score but in 2021, moved to the ATAR system, which is a ranking (not a score).
-If a student gets an ATAR of 80, they don’t have an average of 80% for their subjects but are 20% from the top of their age group.
+Australian Tertiary Admission Rank (ATAR).
+An ATAR is a ranking and not a score.
+If a student gets an ATAR of 80, they do not have an average of 80% for their subjects, but are 20% from the top of their age group.

 The main purpose of the ATAR is to determine who gets offered a place in a university course.